For those just joining now, I’m celebrating #KinkMonth by writing posts inspired by Kayla Lords’ 30 Days of D/s project.

 Sadly, there isn’t a role option on Fetlife for “Basically submissive at heart but still gets a huge rush from Topping once in a while because I like the feeling of power and the reactions and the knowledge that I’m giving so much pleasure.”

 Remember: a label is the beginning of a conversation, not the end.

 I hope you enjoyed this post!
-If you’d like to support me, please consider becoming a sexy Patron, buying me a virtual coffee, or shopping with my affiliates in the right hand sidebar.
+If you’d like to support me, please consider buying me a virtual coffee, or shopping with my affiliates in the right hand sidebar.